consoleerp/ctechnology_erpnext/README.md

    The mode of payment table is cleared and set if the territory is changed Cash Riyadh, Cash Dammam.. etc.

+- **consoleerp_profit**
+   Profit of the total invoice.
+Updated when items_add, items_remove, item_code, qty, rate is changed, after a delay of 1000ms

 **Sales Invoice Item**
 - **consoleerp_cost**, **consoleerp_actual_qty**
    Fetched from `consoleerp_erpnext_client.api.item.item_warehouse_info`

 ## Quotation